ke2hni/dvs-mode-switcher-mods/README.md

 - `Address`
 - `Password`

 It verifies that the generated BM and TGIF presets are otherwise identical.
-The protected presets are owned by `root:root` with mode `0600`.
-The selected live `MMDVM_Bridge.ini` is installed as `root:www-data` with mode `0640`, allowing the DVSwitch Dashboard to read it without making the network credentials world-readable.
+The installed presets are owned by `root:root` with mode `0600`.

-Selecting TGIF or BrandMeister from the page installs the corresponding MMDVM preset and favorites together, restarts Analog_Bridge and MMDVM_Bridge, returns DVSwitch to DMR mode, and verifies service health and dashboard access.
+Selecting TGIF or BrandMeister from the page installs the corresponding MMDVM preset and favorites together, restarts Analog_Bridge and MMDVM_Bridge, returns DVSwitch to DMR mode, and verifies service health.
 If switching fails, both configuration files are rolled back.

 ## DMR favorites